The Perfect Diaper Bag Tutorial |

 • 5 snaps (if desired)

-• 2- 45 x 7 rectangle (1 cute; 1 lining) This is the sides and bottom of the bag
+• 2- 45 x 7 rectangle (1 cute; 1 lining) — this is the sides and bottom of the bag

-• 2- 24 x 3 rectangle (cute fabric) This is the strap
+• 2- 24 x 3 rectangle (cute fabric) — this is the strap

-• 2- 6 x 7 rectangles (cute fabric) These are the cup holders
+• 2- 6 x 7 rectangles (cute fabric) — these are the cup holders

-• 2- 19 x 7 rectangles (1 cute; 1 lining fabric) This is the inside pocket and outside pocket
+• 2- 19 x 7 rectangles (1 cute; 1 lining fabric) — this is the inside pocket and outside pocket

-• 1- 19 x 24 rectangle (PUL) This is the wetbag
+• 1- 19 x 24 rectangle (PUL) — this is the wet bag

-• 1- 8 x 4 rectangle (cute) This is the optional snap-in pouch
+• 1- 8 x 4 rectangle (cute) — this is the optional snap-in pouch

 Directions:

-Now, use that open end to turn the fabric right side out.
+Step 2: Use that open end to turn the fabric right side out.
 It will look like a tube.

-There, the strap is done.
+Step 4: There, the strap is done.
 Now, let’s do the side/bottom.
 Measure from each end of this piece (the cute one) down exactly 13″.
 Make a mark here.

-This is where you will put the bottom of your cup holders.
+Step 5: This is where you will put the bottom of your cup holders.
 Set it aside for a minute.
 Pick up each cup holder and get your elastic.
 Cut it into two 5″ pieces.
 Now, place the elastic on the wrong side of each cup holder, about 1/2″ from the top.

-Fold down the extra fabric over the elastic.
+Step 7: Fold down the extra fabric over the elastic.
 Sew it down, stretching the elastic so you get a smooth, straight seam as you do.
 Do the same to the second cup holder.

-Now it’s time to sew the cup holders onto the long bottom/sides of the bag piece.
+Step 8: Now, it’s time to sew the cup holders onto the long bottom/sides of the bag piece.
 Place the bottom of the cup holder at the mark you made earlier (it will not go all the way up) and sew it down.

-Then, pin the lining fabric to the back of this one (wrong sides together).
+Step 11: Pin the lining fabric to the back of this one (wrong sides together).
 Sew the long sides, but leave the short sides open for later.
 Set this aside.

-Now, we’re going to work on one of the sides of the bag.
+Step 12: Now, we’re going to work on one of the sides of the bag.
 You’ll need one “cute” side, one lining side, and both the cute and lining pockets.

-First, hem the top edge of the big pockets.
+Step 13: First, hem the top edge of the big pockets.

-Sew these down along the sides and the bottom, leaving the top (hemmed part) open.
+Step 15: Sew these down along the sides and the bottom, leaving the top (hemmed part) open.

-Get your other lining fabric and your PUL.
+Step 17: Get your other lining fabric and your PUL.
 Lay the PUL out flat with the shiny side DOWN.
 Place the lining fabric over the top half of it, and pin it down (seriously — pin it.
 I didn’t, then screwed it up, had to rip stitches, and pin it to redo it).

 Once these parts are sewn together, it’s time to make the slit for the zipper.
 Here is about where it should be placed.

-You need to cut a slit in the fabric where the zipper lies.
+Step 19: You need to cut a slit in the fabric where the zipper lies.
 This slit will go through both layers — the PUL and the lining fabric.
 It should be slightly shorter than the zipper itself.

 Then the zipper is in!

-Final step to this side is to pin the outer fabric to the wet bag and sew it together on all four sides.
+Step 23: The final step to this side is to pin the outer fabric to the wet bag and sew it together on all four sides.

 Now, it’s time to put the whole thing together!
 Almost done. 🙂

-Sorry that is blurry.
-Somehow I only took one shot.
+Sorry, that is blurry.
+Somehow, I only took one shot.

 Then, your bag is done!
 How awesome is that?
 The diaper bag tutorial wasn’t that hard, was it?